feaselkl/DotNetMachineLearning/README.md

 1. Download and install the <a href="https://marketplace.visualstudio.com/items?itemName=MLNET.07">Microsoft ML.NET Model Builder</a> and install it.
 This installer works for Visual Studio 2017 and Visual Studio 2019, so you will need at least one of these two installed beforehand.
 2. Clone this GitHub repository or download the solution as a zip file.
 3. Open the solution and ensure that you are able to build everything successfully.
+You may need to change the project to use .NET Core 2.1 instead of 2.2.
+If you do not already have .NET Core, grab it from [the Microsoft website](https://dotnet.microsoft.com/download).

 ## Phase Two:  Predict Buffalo Bills Outcomes

 1. Review the three projects:  `DotNetMachineLearning`, `DotNetMachineLearning.BillsTrainer`, and `DotNetMachineLearning.Tests`.
+2. Open `BillsModelTrainerTest.cs` and navigate to the `SaveAndLoadModel()` test.
+It points to a directory, `C:\Temp`.
+If you already have a folder named `Temp` on your C drive and you are okay with using it, you can leave this alone.
+Otherwise, change the string to point to a location where you would like to save the model file.
-2. In the Visual Studio Test Explorer, run all tests to ensure that your solution is configured correctly.
+3. In the Visual Studio Test Explorer, run all tests to ensure that your solution is configured correctly.
-3. Create a new unit test in `DotNetMachineLearning.Tests` called `WriteOutModelAccuracy()`.
+4. Create a new unit test in `DotNetMachineLearning.Tests` called `WriteOutModelAccuracy()`.
 Fill it in with the following code:

 ```c#
 [Test()]